 Let’s look at how this might work for the Company Name lookup field on a Contact form.
 The out-of-the-box Lookup view for Accounts shows the Account Name, the account Email address, and the Main Phone number.
 When Accounts have the same name or have only a corporate email address, this is often not sufficient information to choose the correct Account.

 Notice the difference between the standard view on the left and a modified view on the right.
 Making a simple change to include the City, instead of the email address, greatly enhances the user’s ability to choose the correct Account.

 Here’s how to make that change:

-- The results within a lookup field can display the first three columns of the “Lookup View” for the entity.
-So, adjust the entity “Lookup View” to have the three fields you want displayed for the lookup field first in the view.
+2. The results within a lookup field can display the first three columns of the “Lookup View” for the entity.
+So, adjust the entity “Lookup View” to have the three fields you want to be displayed for the lookup field first in the view.

-- Once you save and publish the changes to the view, you can go back and check out the new available information within your lookup fields.
+3. Once you save and publish the changes to the view, you can go back and check out the newly available information within your lookup fields.